virtimus/GoxTradingBot/README.md

 You as user are fully responsible for analysing the code and deciding if and how to use it.

-=Configuration:=
+Configuration:
+---

 constants in file background.js:

-MaxHoursToKeep - how many bars are kept in history to calculate EMA trends btcOffset - amount of BTC that shouldn't be touched by trade (all amount above that will be used) btcFiat - replace with Your currency
+	**MaxHoursToKeep** - how many bars are kept in history to calculate EMA trends

+	**btcOffset** - amount of BTC that shouldn't be touched by trade (all amount above that will be used)

-=Installation:=
+	**btcFiat** - replace with Your currency

+Installation:
+---

 1. Copy files from github to Your local storage.
 2. Configure background.js according to above specs